The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Introduction

 \begin{itemize} \item \textbf{Formalization of a General Trajectory Optimization Problem}: We extend the first-order necessary conditions from the existing literature to a broader class of cost functions and operating conditions, addressing both legged systems and other periodically operating robots with hybrid dynamics.

-\item \textbf{Generation of Gait Libraries with Lagrange Multiplier and Costate Reconstruction}: By reformulating the first-order necessary conditions as parameter-dependent root-finding problems and applying a single shooting method, we develop a robust framework to generate and analyze families of optimal gaits using numerical continuation techniques.
+\item \textbf{Generation of Gait Libraries}: By reformulating the first-order necessary conditions as parameter-dependent root-finding problems and applying a single shooting method, we develop a robust framework to generate and analyze families of optimal gaits using numerical continuation techniques.

+\item \textbf{Lagrange Multiplier and Costate Reconstruction from Passive Gaits}: We present a systematic methodology for reconstructing costates based on observability arguments.

-\item \textbf{Performance Evaluation of the Indirect Method}: Using a compass-gait walker as case study, we compare the indirect shooting method with the direct shooting method.
-The results highlight the indirect method’s superior accuracy and its effectiveness in managing input space parameterization, showcasing its advantages for generating optimal gaits in systems with hybrid dynamics. \end{itemize}
+\item \textbf{Performance Evaluation of the Indirect Method}: Using the compass-gait walker as a case study, we compare the indirect shooting method with the direct shooting method.
+The results highlight the indirect method’s superior accuracy and its effectiveness in managing input space parameterization, showcasing its advantages for generating optimal gaits in systems with hybrid dynamics.

+\item \textbf{Application to Complex Legged Systems}: To illustrate the method's applicability to more complex robots, we apply the framework to the RABBIT robot, with a 10-dimensional state space and four control inputs.